Arczeus/mudae-noter/README.md

 ## Notes

 - Large collections may take some time to load.
-- This website doesn't won't work on phones.
+- This website doesn't and won't work on phones.
-- It may break unexpectedly.
+- It also may break unexpectedly.

 ## To-Do